gradle/develocity-build-config-samples/build-caching-maven-samples/README.md

-## Examples of Gradle Enterprise build cache configuration for Maven
+## Examples of Develocity build cache configuration for Maven

-This Maven project provides example configuration for enabling build caching for certain Maven plugins that are not supported out of the box by Gradle Enterprise.
+This Maven project provides example configuration for enabling build caching for certain Maven plugins that are not supported out of the box by Develocity.
 Although the cache configuration does not cover all possible plugin uses, most standard/default plugin settings should work.

 NOTE: These code snippets serve as examples only.
 It is imperative that you test the build caching configuration with your own project.